xahmol/OricScreenEditor/README.md

 *Fill: Fill the canvas*

-Similar to clear, but this will fill the canvas with the present selecOric [screencode](https://sta.c64.org/cbm64scr.html) and attributes (so the values that the cursor was showing).
+Similar to clear, but this will fill the canvas with the present selected [screencode](https://sta.c64.org/cbm64scr.html) and attributes (so the values that the cursor was showing).

 **_File menu_**